PalladioSimulator/Palladio-ThirdParty-Wrapper/org.opt4j/readme Opt4J in PCM.txt

 For the PCM, Opt4J has been taken unchanged except for
+- Adding Criteria and Constraints (Qais DA)
-- commenting out dependencies to Ptolemy Plot and Javax Inject.
+- commenting out dependencies to Ptolemy Plot.
 - removing benchmark and sat from the build path
 - commenting out references to sat in other code.